-HOW YOU HELP STUDENTS ACHIEVE THEIR POTENTIAL
+HOW YOU HELP HUNGRY MINDS REALIZE THEIR DREAMS

 But in Canada, when students want help, they have limited places to turn to.
 The challenge of catching up to their peers is then intensified when the high cost of tutoring can be out of reach for many students from lower income backgrounds, resulting in achievement gaps.